eclab/grains/README.md

 This directory contains documents with useful information for developing GRAINS, using MIDI, etc.

 Status: A work in progress, I guess!

+## Iterate

+A multiplexer, in the same vein as, but not the same as, the Doepfer A151 sequential switch.
+Successive gates or triggers are multiplexed out to up to four different outputs, either in series or randomly selected.

+Status: Working.

 ## Lattice